Tofuistofu/scripts/README.md

 Enter your birthday and get your daily horoscope from www.astrology.com

 # leagueorganizer.py
 Keep records for a league of teams.
-Emter match results to update team standings.
+Enter match results to update team standings.
 Data for each league is saved in .json.